FACTBOX-Potential candidates in Japan's ruling party leadership race | Politics

 FACTBOX-Potential candidates in Japan's ruling party leadership race

-TOKYO, Aug 26 - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, is set to face a challenge in a ruling Liberal Democratic Party leadership race from former foreign affairs minister Fumio Kishida and others.
+(Adds that Kishida and Takaichi announced their candidacies) TOKYO, Aug 26 - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, faced challenges on Thursday in a race to run the ruling Liberal Democratic Party from two former cabinet ministers.
+The LDP president is virtually assured the premiership, because the party has a majority in parliament's lower house.

 - Country: